 When are weddings scheduled?

-No date will be confirmed on the parish calendar until the couple has met with the priest!
+No date will be confirmed on the parish calendar until the couple has met with the Rector!
 Most weddings are scheduled for Saturdays, but other days may be appropriate.
 Tradition does not permit weddings during the solemn season of Lent (from Ash Wednesday through Easter Day).
-At the Church of the Redeemer, we also discourage weddings during the season of Advent (the four weeks before Christmas), New Year's Eve, and other dates when a special event in the life of the parish is taking place.
+At Church of the Redeemer, we also discourage weddings during the season of Advent (the four weeks before Christmas), New Year's Eve, and other dates when a special event in the life of the parish is taking place.

 Because of the intricate logistics involved in each wedding – providing flowers, the taking of photographs, wedding parties dressing at the church, cleaning the church before and after the wedding, etc. – it is usually not feasible to schedule more than one wedding per day.